Skip to main content

 Per-Column Drift Strategy

-Override drift strategy for specific columns:
+Override drift strategy for specific columns using ODCS contracts:

 columns: